 I think we’ve probably all felt the urge at one point or another to give advice.
-We see the situation someone is in, and can’t help but think if they only did X then things would be so much better for them.
-Chances are most of us have also been on the receiving end of unhelpful or unwanted advice (and quite possibly on the giving end as well).
-So how do we navigate the giving and receiving of advice so that all parties involved are getting the greatest benefit?
+We see the situation someone is in, and can’t help but think if they only did X, then things would be so much better for them.
+Chances are that most of us have also been on the receiving end of unhelpful or unwanted advice (and quite possibly on the giving end as well).
+So how do we navigate the giving and receiving of advice to yield the greatest benefit?

 It seems to me that we all have different strengths of “fix it” tendencies than others.
 Despite being very well-meaning, sometimes offering a fix-it solution can actually have the opposite of the intended effect.

-A friend of mine is very much a Mr. Fix-it type, and it’s been an ongoing issue that he will make a well-meaning attempt to fix the problem I’m talking about, and I’ll get upset because I feel invalidated (you can read more here about how not to be supportive).
-My own Ms. Fix-it tendencies are most likely to kick in when Nurse Ashley has something to say, and I recognize that I need to put more effort into making sure that stays in check.
+A friend of mine is very much a Mr. Fix-it type.
+It’s been an ongoing issue that he will make a well-meaning attempt to fix the problem I’m talking about, and I’ll get upset because I feel invalidated.
+My own Ms. Fix-it tendencies are most likely to kick in when Nurse Ashley has something to say.
+I recognize that I need to put more effort into making sure that stays in check.

 What to consider before giving advice

-Don’t get me wrong, I’m good with getting advice, but it does show that what seems like a request for advice may not have originally been intended that way, whether the advice ends up being welcomed or not.
+It’s okay if people want to give advice; however, it does show that what seems like a request for advice may not have originally been intended that way.

 It’s also useful to consider is how much is known about the context.
 I find it fascinating when people who aren’t familiar with me or my blog at all will read a single post and comment with advice that doesn’t even remotely apply to me, which of course they wouldn’t realize because they don’t know me from a hole in the ground.

 Another potentially tricky situation is when someone explicitly asks for advice but then doesn’t seem to be receptive to advice when it’s actually given.
-Was the request for advice not genuine to begin with, or is it factors on the advice-giver’s side that are unwelcome?
+Was the request for advice not genuine to begin with?
+Are some particular factors on the advice-giver’s side unwelcome?
 Or some of both?
-That’s a particularly tough situation to navigate because it seems likely that both people involved aren’t feeling that great about the interaction.
+That’s a particularly tough situation to navigate, as it seems likely that neither party is feeling great about the interaction.

 When advice misses the mark

 Then you have the medical advice-givers who are way off the mark.
-I’m talking about the really out there advice like you should stop taking medications and go for a walk in the forest instead.
+I’m talking about the really out there advice like you should stop taking medications and go for a walk instead.
 Is it worth it to point out how off the mark these people are?
 Or is it better to just ignore it and move on?
-Not too long ago I had a comment on a post about my health that I considered beyond out there and venturing into the territory of bizarre, and I decided it was probably better to just not even go there.
-It did stick with me enough to inspire me to write this post, though, so clearly it had an effect on me.
+Not too long ago, I had a comment on a post about my health that I considered beyond out there and venturing into the territory of bizarre, and I decided it was probably better to just not even go there.
+It did stick with me enough to inspire this post, though, so clearly, it had an effect.